lwlss/MacPherson_2020/WEEKLYREPORTS.md

 # Mathematical modelling of single cell mtDNA population dynamics

+## Aim

+To create a mathematical model which realistically simulates single cell mtDNA population dynamics.

 ## During this project I hope to:

 1. Learn how to program using the [Julia programming language](https://julialang.org/).